jbowdre/runtimeterror/content/posts/tailscale-ssh-serve-funnel/index.md

 ![file server](file_server.png)

+Note that this server is running in the foreground, and that it's serving the site with an automatically-generated automatically-trusted [Let's Encrypt](https://letsencrypt.org/) certificate.

-Or for proxying another web server, like [Cockpit](https://cockpit-project.org/) which runs on `https://localhost:9090`:
+I can also use Tailscale Serve for proxying another web server, like [Cockpit](https://cockpit-project.org/), which runs on `http://localhost:9090`:
 ```shell
 sudo tailscale serve --bg 9090 # [tl! .cmd]
 Available within your tailnet: # [tl! .nocopy:6]